18 Things To Do In London At Christmas 2026

 15. A museum Christmas trail

 Many of London’s museums get into the spirit of the season with special events and trails for the family.
-Look out for events at the Natural History Museum, the London Transport Museum and the Charles Dickens Museum.
+The Natural History Museum is yet to announce its festive offering, but the gift shop usually stocks an excellent selection of Christmas cards and jumpers.
+The same goes for the V&A.